jwillians/cursor-update/README.md

 ## 🙏 Acknowledgments

 - [Cursor Team](https://cursor.com) for creating an amazing AI-powered IDE
-- Ubuntu/Debian community for the excellent package management system
+- Linux community for the excellent package management systems
 - Contributors and users who help improve this installer

 ## 📞 Support